kitpao/using_gradients_for_Apple_old_page/README.md

 # using_gradients_for_Apple_old_page
-Put into action my newly-aquired knowledge of gradients Old Apple clone assignment for Microverse developers program using gradients in HTML and CSS.
+Objective: Put into action my newly-aquired knowledge of gradients and backgrounds

-If you want to preview the project use this link:
+*Old Apple clone assignment for Microverse developers program using gradients in HTML and CSS.*

-**REMEMBER TO UPDATE THE PAGE**(https://rawcdn.githack.com/leonmezu1/Positioning_and_Floating/ce2cd47c3e3626697fb6ce333582c45b9bd41d5c/index.html)
+Project preview: **REMEMBER TO UPDATE THE PAGE**(https://rawcdn.githack.com/leonmezu1/Positioning_and_Floating/ce2cd47c3e3626697fb6ce333582c45b9bd41d5c/index.html)

 The archive of the original Apple page:
 * *Fast loading:* http://archive.fo/UW4oR